MrV173/kencana-test/README.md

 }
 ```

-2.  the answer for question no.2 is on file pseudocode.txt and flowchart.drawio.png. for test the code, i make the code in deret_bilangan.php. run this code in your terminal
+2.  the answer for question no.2 is on file pseudocode.txt and flowchart.drawio.png. for test the code, i make the code in file deret_bilangan.php .
+    run this code in your terminal

     ```bash
     php deret_bilangan.php